js-egton/themis/README.md

 * `project-regex` is the Regex string you want to use for **valid** projects.
 The check will fail if the PR is not in a valid project.
 * `label-regex` is the Regex string you want to use for **invalid** labels.
 The check will fail if the PR contains a label that matches the Regex.

+There is also a debugging flag, allowing you to see console output in the job:

+* `debug-mode`, defaults to FALSE.

 ### `.github/workflows/main.yml`

 ```